sdss/jaeger/docs/sphinx/shatterdome.rst

 The `.FPS` class
 ----------------

 The `.FPS` class is the main entry point to monitor and command the focal plane system and usually it will be the first thing you instantiate.
-It contains a `CAN bus <can-bus>`_, a `dictionary <.FPS.positioners>` of all the positioners included in the layout (a layout is a list of the positioners that compose the FPS, with their associated ``positioner_id`` and central position; it can be stored as a file or in a database) and high level methods to perform operations that affect multiple positioners (e.g., `send a trajectory <send-trajectory>`_).
+It contains a `CAN bus <can-bus>`_, a `dictionary <.BaseFPS.positioners>` of all the positioners included in the layout (a layout is a list of the positioners that compose the FPS, with their associated ``positioner_id`` and central position; it can be stored as a file or in a database), and high level methods to perform operations that affect multiple positioners (e.g., `send a trajectory <send-trajectory>`_).

 To instantiate with the default options, simply do ::

     >>> from jaeger import FPS
     >>> fps = FPS()

-This will create a new CAN bus (accessible as `.FPS.bus`) using the ``default`` profile and will use the default layout stored in the configuration file under ``config['fps']['default_layout']`` to add instances of `.Positioner` to `.FPS.positioners`.
+This will create a new CAN bus (accessible as `.FPS.bus`) using the ``default`` profile and will use the default layout stored in the configuration file under ``config['fps']['default_layout']`` to add instances of `.Positioner` to `.BaseFPS.positioners`.

 Initialisation
 ^^^^^^^^^^^^^^